aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
-In this example, the responses are linked with the requests (see chapter [Requests](#requests)), where the response `SomeResponse1` is connected with one request and the response `SomeResponse` is linked with multiple requests.
+In this example, the responses are linked with the requests (see chapter [Requests](#requests)), where the response `SomeResponse1` is connected with one request and the response `SomeResponse` is linked with 2 requests.
 The semantic of the response `SomeResponse1` is `void responseSomeResponse1()` and the semantic of response `SomeResponse` is `void responseSomeResponse(bool succeeded)`.

-> 💡 Any processing request is automatically in _busy_ state.
-The call of response is automatically unblocks all linked requests.
-So that, it is very important to send the response to unlock the request(s).
-Otherwise, while the request is busy and a client calls that busy request, the system generates _request is busy_ failure message and delivers to the client, so that, the service receives the request only once (first calls) and all other calls are rejected by the system.<br>
+> 💡 When request is processing, it is in _busy_ state and it is blocked.
+The call of response automatically unblocks all linked requests.
+It is very important to send the response after processing request(s).
+Otherwise, while the request is _busy_ and any client calls same request, the system generates _request is busy_ failure message and delivers to the client.
+So that, if the response of a request is not called, the request is processed only once (for first calle), where all other calls are rejected by the system.<br>
-> 💡 If a request does not have linked request, it is never blocked and it is never in _busy_ state.<br>
+> 💡 If a request does not have linked response, it is never blocked and it is never in _busy_ state.<br>
-> 💡 It is possible dynamically to subscribe on a certain `Response` without triggering a `Request`.
-In this case, subscribed client receives the `Response` each time when the `Request` is processed and the response is replied.
+> 💡 Clients can dynamically subscribe to a certain response without calling linked request.
+In this case, each time the service provider replies response, it is called not only on the request caller side, but also on the subscribed client side.

 #### Broadcasts
-The broadcasts are special service methods to fire an event and pass several data at the same time.
-Broadcasts are not linked neither with requests, nor with responses. not related neither with requests, nor with response.
-The broadcasts are fired on service provider side and delivered to every client subscribed for the broadcast.
-The clients may dynamically subscribe or un-subscribe on a broadcast.
-If no client is subscribed on the broadcast, the system ignores the event.
+The _Broadcasts_ are special service methods to fire an event and pass several data at the same time.
+Broadcasts have no linked request and act like events fired by service provider, which may deliver multiple data.
+During runtime the clients need manually to subscribe for the broadcast to receive.

-> 💡 Unlike `Attributes`, the broadcast data is available only once.
-It means that if a client subscribes on the broadcast, it will not immediately receive notification, but only when the servicing component triggers broadcast after the client is subscribed on the broadcast.
+> 💡 Unlike _Attribute_, the _Broadcast_ data is available only during call.
+It means that if a client subscribes on the broadcast, it receives notification only when the service provider calls broadcast.
+In case of _Attribute_, the client receives first cached data, then the actual data, even if it was not changed.

-*An example to demonstrate declaration of a broadcast with parameters:*
+*An example to demonstrate declaration of the broadcast with parameters:*
 ```xml
 <Method ID="29" MethodType="broadcast" Name="SomeBroadcast">
     <Description>Broadcast with parameters.
 Can pass multiple parameters at once.</Description>